jonlamb-gh/hobd-prototype/README.md

 On-board Diagnostics and Navigation for Honda CBR 1000 RR

 Firmware:
-  - OBD module
+  - OBD module - communicates with the Honda ECU, provides data over the CAN interface
-  - IMU module
+  - IMU module - communicates with the IMU and GPS systems, provides data over the CAN interface

 Tools:
-  - Signal Viewer
+  - Signal Viewer - simple OpenGL GUI for viewing the CAN signals